English, Mathematics, Science, Health and Physical Education, Humanities and Social Sciences, The Arts and Technologies.

 The educators use this Core learning to effectively develop a learner’s Literacy and Numeracy.
 The educators in the Learning Neighbourhoods develop their Core Maths and English learning program around the needs of each learner for their year level.

-McAuley’s Specialist learning plays a very important role in learners’ development and is offered to provide a wide range of real-world experiences and connections, so they develop valuable life skills and broaden their life experience in each learning area of Art/Design, Music, PE, Italian and Japanese.
+McAuley’s specialist learning plays a very important role in learners’ development and is offered to provide a wide range of real-world experiences and connections, so they develop valuable skills and broaden their life experience in each learning area of Art/Design, Music, and Physical Education.

 This creates a range of engaging, challenging and fun learning experiences that: